 We strive to create and maintain partnership with parents and carers as we recognise that together, we can have a significant impact on a child's learning.
 We welcome and actively encourage parents to participate confidently in their child's education and care.
+We share information regularly with parents on online platforms and parents are encouraged to contribute.

 Parents/carers contribute to their child's learning both at home and in school.
-Parents/carers are welcome to join the class each week to share books and to accompany the children on visits during the term.
+Parents/carers are welcome to join the class during open class sessions and to accompany the children on visits during the term.
 We value contributions from parents/carers regarding home languages, festivals, culture and experience.
-The children enjoy sharing their learning during whole school events such as open afternoons.